BenHowkins/otoku_blog/README.md

 - [Django](https://www.djangoproject.com/): documentation was referred to throughout development.

 ## Acknowledgements
-- Thank you to Oisin, Holly and Joanne from Code Institute Tutor Support for helping me along the way.
+- Thank you to Oisin, Holly, Roo and Joanne from Code Institute Tutor Support for helping me along the way.
 - Thank you to Code Institute for providing me with the tools and skills to complete this project.